wormhole-foundation/wormhole/docs/guardian.md

 ### Processor

-The processor takes messages observed from the watchers and observations gossipped by other guardians.
+The processor takes messages observed from the watchers and observations gossiped by other guardians.
 It aggregates these until an observation is seen by a quorum of guardians, including itself.
 It then publishes the signed VAA.
 The processor stores signed VAAs in an on-disk badgerDB instance.
 The processor also interfaces with the governor and accountant packages before publishing an observation.